And what Apple means when they say «Retina»

 Bear in mind, that we’re still talking about 27-inch screens here.
 Since scaling to 1440p is a good look on these, you want a 5k screen.
 What’s important is the number of pixels per inch (PPI).
 You want either 100-120 PPI (good for non-retina) or twice that, 200-240 PPI (good for retina).

-4k also scales nicely, but to 1080p.
-So, if you have a screen size that fits 1080p, like a laptop, 4k is great.
-Just not on a 27-inch screen, unless you want the zoomed in look of 1080p.
+4k also scales nicely — but to 1080p.
+So, if you have a screen size that fits 1080p, like a laptop or a 21-inch desktop screen, 4k is great.
+Just not on a 27-inch screen — unless you want the zoomed in look of 1080p.